Landship Committee

 The Landship Committee was a small British committee formed during the First World War to develop armoured fighting vehicles for use on the Western Front.
 The eventual outcome was the creation of what is now called the tank.
 Established in February 1915 by First Lord of the Admiralty Winston Churchill, the Committee was composed mainly of naval officers, politicians and engineers.
-It was chaired by Eustace Tennyson d’Eyncourt, Director of Naval Construction at the Admiralty.
+It was chaired by Eustace Tennyson-d'Eyncourt, Director of Naval Construction at the Admiralty.
 For secrecy, by December 1915 the name was changed to "the D.N.C.'s Committee" to disguise its purpose.

 Formation

-The committee was formed at Churchill's instruction in February 1915, in part from ideas by Colonel Ernest Swinton, who was then employed as a war correspondent for HM government and by Maurice Hankey, Secretary of the Committee for Imperial Defence, who wrote Churchill a missive on 26 December 1914.
-Churchill on 5 January 1915 disclosed the Committee notion to PM Asquith by letter in which he wrote:
+The committee was formed at Churchill's instruction in February 1915, in part from ideas by Colonel Ernest Swinton, who was then employed as a war correspondent for HM government, and by Maurice Hankey, Secretary of the Committee of Imperial Defence, who wrote Churchill a missive on 26 December 1914.
+Churchill on 5 January 1915 disclosed the committee notion to Prime Minister H. H. Asquith by letter in which he wrote:

 The committee started with only three members: d'Eyncourt, as chairman; Flight Commander Thomas Hetherington of the Royal Naval Air Service Armoured Car Squadron; and Colonel Wilfred Dumble of the Naval Brigade.
 Hetherington had proposed a large wheeled landship, estimated to weigh some 300 tons.
-A former Royal Engineer, Dumble had managed the London Omnibus Co. and been brought back to service in response to the urgent need for transport by the Royal Naval Division in Antwerp; he had been an adjutant to Colonel R.E.B.
-Crompton, who was trying to develop cross-country vehicles for the Army.
+A former Royal Engineer, Dumble had managed the London Omnibus Co. and been brought back to service in response to the urgent need for transport by the Royal Naval Division in Antwerp; he had been an adjutant to Colonel R. E. B. Crompton, who was trying to develop cross-country vehicles for the Army.
 Dumble recommended Crompton to the committee as an expert on heavy traction.

 The committee's activities were concealed from Kitchener at the War Office, the Board of the Admiralty, and the Treasury, all of whom were expected to block the project.
 Experiments were performed on the grounds of Hatfield House, the home of the Marquess of Salisbury.